RRitsolution/Tier-2-Project/README.md

 Example:

-Container-A & Container-B are both attached to the default docker0 → They can communicate.
+Container-A & Container-B are both attached to the default docker0; they can communicate.

-If Container-A is on network-a and Container-B is on network-b, then they cannot communicate (different networks/subnets).
+If Container-A is on network A and Container-B is on network B, then they cannot communicate (different networks/subnets).

 Final Concept Applied:

-Frontend & Backend containers placed in different networks.
+Front-end and back-end containers are placed in different networks.

 Backend is isolated (secure, not directly exposed to the public or the frontend).

-To enable communication, the API container is attached to both networks (network-a & network-b).
+To enable communication, the API container is attached to both networks (network A & network B).

 So, Frontend communicates with Backend only via the API container.